I grew up going to Macon for Sunday dinner every week with my mom’s family, including her parents and 10 (!!!) siblings.

 - Ideal for Couples: Burke Mansion is a great bed and breakfast near the Grand Opera House.
 Bright rooms, soaker tubs, and fireplaces create a great ambiance.

 OUR FAVORITE THINGS TO DO IN MACON GA

-This middle Georgia town is filled with history, beauty, and so many things to do!
+Macon is filled with history, beauty, and many things to do!
 Now that I have my own kids, we frequently stop here for visits on our way to visit my parents.
-This town has beautiful parks, awesome museums, some really cool historical buildings, and some annual festivals that are not to be missed!
+This town has beautiful parks, awesome museums, cool historical buildings, and annual festivals that are not to be missed!

-Here is a list of my 25 most favorite things to see and do in Macon.
+Here is a list of my 23+ favorite things to see and do in Macon.